2014-2015 Room and Board Choices

 Apartment Lifestyle Housing Package

 For students looking to share a common area with their friends, and have the freedom to cook some of their own meals.
 Apartment Style Housing is offered in Blackstone Hall and the undergraduate RLH Houses.
 Apartments house 4 to 8 students in a mix of Double and Single rooms.
 These students share common space, a private bathroom, and a full kitchen for their suite.
 In addition, a 5 meal per week plan is included and required for any sophomore students who choose to live in Apartment Lifestyle housing.
 This popular meal plan helps students connect with their friends in the Dining Hall and includes 200 Dining Dollars for other meal needs.
-Students may also upgrade to the 100 Meal per semester for $485 per semester, the 10, 12, 15, or All Access plans for $860 per semester, or the All Access PLUS Plan for $1,160 per semester.
-Juniors, seniors, and graduate students may opt for no meal plan if they choose.
-Senior and Junior Students get priority placement in Apartment Lifestyle housing Apartment Lifestyle Packages start at $6,900 with meal plan (add $1,100 per semester for a single room).
+Students may also upgrade to the 100 Meal per semester for $500 per semester, the 10, 12, 15, or All Access plans for $885 per semester, or the All Access PLUS Plan for $1,195 per semester.
+Juniors, seniors, and graduate students may opt for no meal plan if they choose, and will save $815 per semester.
+Senior and Junior Students get priority placement in Apartment Lifestyle housing Apartment Lifestyle Packages start at $7,030 with 5 Meal Plan (add $1,100 per semester for a single room).

 |Double/Triple Package||With Single Upgrade|

 |Meal Plan Options By Lifestyle (Prices adjustments are listed per year)|